AndyShiue/Ende-readme/README.md

    `const fn`s are also checked to be *positive*, meaning they don't recurse forever.
    A constant that evaluates to a `const fn` is also a `const fn`.
+   If a `const fn` has multiple argument lists in normal mode, supplying one or more but not all lists of arguments outputs another `const fn`.

 6. **`impl`s**:
    Did I mention `impl`s are first-class citizens of Ende?